Etana Energy

 Debt Financing in 2022

-African Guarantee Fund is dedicated to fostering economic development in Africa by supporting small and medium-sized enterprises (SMEs).
-The organization provides various financial instruments, including equity guarantees, loan portfolio guarantees, and individual loan guarantees, aimed at mitigating risks for banks that lend to SMEs.
-Additionally, it engages in capacity development initiatives to enhance the capabilities of these enterprises.
-By facilitating access to finance, African Guarantee Fund plays a crucial role in promoting stability and reducing poverty across the continent, striving to become the leading non-bank financial institution that addresses Africa's financing needs.
+African Guarantee Fund is an economic development organization focused on enhancing prosperity and reducing poverty in Africa by supporting small and medium-sized enterprises (SMEs).
+The company provides various financial services, including equity guarantees and loan portfolio guarantees, which help banks mitigate risks associated with lending to SMEs.
+Additionally, it engages in bank fundraising and offers capacity development to strengthen the financial ecosystem.
+Through these initiatives, African Guarantee Fund aims to empower SMEs and become a leading non-bank financial institution that addresses Africa's financing needs.

 MaxAB is a B2B e-commerce platform based in Cairo, Egypt, founded in 2018, that connects food and grocery retailers with suppliers in underserved areas.
 The company focuses on re-engineering the informal grocery and food market by utilizing innovative technologies and supply chain solutions tailored to the specific needs of retailers.
 MaxAB's mobile platform facilitates an e-marketplace and provides logistics services for efficient distribution of goods.
 By streamlining procurement and grocery delivery processes, MaxAB aims to empower retailers with access to a diverse range of products, premium service, and operational support, ultimately enhancing their ability to manage their businesses effectively.